Whether you’re a novice or an expert forager, chances are you have access to sassafras nearby; it may even be growing on your property…

 Eventually, the branches on the tree will be left bare, but should the tree survive, will only experience stunted foliage growth in the following year.
 However, once the beetles begin to attack a tree, their number will only increase, leading to boreholes left in the trunk.
 Such wounds open the tree up for further infestation of other types of disease.

-The most certain way of identifying laurel wilt is though lab testing; however, the best way to stop laurel wilt is to prevent it.
+The most certain way of identifying laurel wilt is through lab testing; however, the best way to stop laurel wilt is to prevent it.
 This is as simple as not exposing sassafras trees to lumber, mulch, or other particulates that might have come in contact with laurel wilt.
 Being the extinction risk of the species, this precautionary step is especially crucial.

-Like any plant, these trees may experience infestation of bugs and disease, but these do not generally cause significant harm or damage to the trees.
+Like any plant, these trees may experience infestations of bugs and disease, but these do not generally cause significant harm or damage to the trees.
 As with any gardening, if you choose to grow one of these trees yourself, maintenance is key in keeping the plant healthy.

-Most common pests that you might encounter when foraging or growing a sassafras tree include these 3 types of insects:
+The most common pests that you might encounter when foraging or growing a sassafras tree include these 3 types of insects: